Togg T10F: Design

 The fastback body shape allows the sedan to offer a sportier design than conventional sedans.
 However, the design moves away from the classic notchback fastback shape and adopts a more dynamic and aerodynamic silhouette with its five doors.
-Key features include a sculpted line that extends from the front to the rear door, a rear wing edge that wraps around the door handle, and a vertical chrome element on the C-pillar.
+Key design features include a sculpted line that extends from the front to the rear door, a rear wing edge that wraps around the door handle, and a vertical chrome element on the C-pillar.
 The T10F's design emphasizes details and aerodynamics, featuring flush door handles and sculpted wheels to optimize airflow.
-The surface of the rear wings follows the base of the rear window, incorporating an integrated spoiler and giving the rear volume a distinctive aesthetic.
+The surface of the rear wings follows the base of the rear window, incorporating an integrated spoiler.
 Cutting the rear pillar allows for a two-tone roof.
 The front of the T10F features boomerang-shaped daytime running lights, with long, thin turn signals integrated into the front fascia.
 The grille has been sculpted with recesses and chrome inserts reminiscent of tulip petals, one of the symbols of Turkey.
 The rear light design mirrors that of the T10X SUV, with a side light design that visually increases the width of the vehicle.
 The rear bumper's aerodynamic air outlets mirror those at the front.